elastic/elastic-otel-java/docs/get-started.md

 <!--
 Goal of this doc:
 The user is able to successfully see data from their Java application make it to the Elastic UI via the Elastic Distribution for OpenTelemetry Java

-Assumptions we're comfortable making about the reader:
-* They are familiar with Elastic?
-* They are familiar with OpenTelemetry?
-* They have Java installed
 -->

 # Get started

-> [!WARNING]
-> The Elastic Distribution for OpenTelemetry Java is not yet recommended for production use.
-Functionality may be changed or removed in future releases.
-Alpha releases are not subject to the support SLA of official GA features.
->
-> We welcome your feedback!
-You can reach us by [opening a GitHub issue](https://github.com/elastic/elastic-otel-java/issues) or starting a discussion thread on the [Elastic Discuss forum](https://discuss.elastic.co/tags/c/observability/apm/58/java).

-This guide shows you how to use the Elastic Distribution for OpenTelemetry Java ("the distro") to instrument your Java application and send OpenTelemetry data to an Elastic Observability deployment.
+This guide shows you how to use the Elastic Distribution for OpenTelemetry Java (the distro) to instrument your Java application and send OpenTelemetry data to an Elastic Observability deployment.

+**Already familiar with OpenTelemetry?** It's an explicit goal of this distribution to introduce _no new concepts_ outside those defined by the wider OpenTelemetry community.

-This doc will guide you through the minimal configuration options to get the Elastic distro set up in your application.
+**New to OpenTelemetry?** This section will guide you through the _minimal_ configuration options to get the Elastic distro set up in your application.
 You do _not_ need any existing experience with OpenTelemetry to set up the Elastic distro initially.
-If you need more control over your configuration after getting set up, you can learn more in [OpenTelemetry SDK documentation](https://opentelemetry.io/docs/languages/java/).
+If you need more control over your configuration after getting set up, you can learn more in the [OpenTelemetry documentation](https://github.com/open-telemetry/opentelemetry-java-instrumentation).

-> [!NOTE]
-> As an OpenTelemetry SDK, the distro supports sending data to any OpenTelemetry protocol (OTLP) endpoint ([OpenTelemetry Collector](https://opentelemetry.io/docs/collector/)), but this guide assumes you are sending data to Elastic.

 <!-- ✅ What the user needs to know and/or do before they install the distro -->
 ## Prerequisites

 Before getting started, you'll need somewhere to send the gathered OpenTelemetry data, so it can be viewed and analyzed.
-This doc assumes you're using an [Elastic Observability](https://www.elastic.co/observability) cloud deployment.
+The distro supports sending data to any OpenTelemetry protocol (OTLP) endpoint, but this guide assumes you are sending data to an [Elastic Observability](https://www.elastic.co/observability) cloud deployment.
 You can use an existing one or set up a new one.

 <details>
 <summary><strong>Expand for setup instructions</strong></summary>